intarchboard/program-rfced-future/draft-saintandre-rfced-model.md

 The primary responsibilities of the RSEA are as follows:

 * Provide expert advice regarding policy proposals within the RSWG.
-* Serve as a voting member on the RSAB (see OPEN ISSUE above).
+* Serve as a voting member on the RSAB.
 * If requested, provide expert advice to the RPC and IETF LLC.

 Matters on which the RSEA might be consulted could include proposed